FIP in Cats (2026 Update): Signs, Diagnosis, Treatment, and What to Ask Your Vet

 8.3) Comfort and stress reduction

-• Keep the environment quiet and predictable.
+• Keep the environment quiet and predictable

-8.4) Simple monitoring that makes a big difference
+8.4) Simple monitoring that matters

-• Daily: appetite, energy, breathing, litter box output.
+• Daily: appetite, energy, breathing, litter box output

 9) Scams, unsafe products, and how to stay safe